michaelrbock/codeeval/README.md

-codeeval
+CodeEval
 ========

-Solutions to CodeEval problems
+Solutions to CodeEval problems.